-If you're only just getting used to the clarity and detail of HD then we've got bad news for you because there's a new high resolution format in town.
-It's called 4K, and if you thought HD had a lot of pixels, then you ain't seen nothing yet.
+If you're only just getting used to the clarity and detail of HD then we've got bad news for you.
+There's a new high resolution format in town called 4K.
+If you thought HD had a lot of pixels, then you ain't seen nothing yet.

 4K (or Ultra HD as it's also confusingly known) has enough pixels to fill four Full HD 1080p screens.
 With four times the amount of pixels it's able to display four times the level of detail.